Have you brought home a new puppy and are wondering about how to make sure they don't guard their food bowl?

 Don't 'Treat and Snatch'

 When you approach your puppy's resource, toss a treat.
 Then toss another, not touching the item they left behind yet.
 Continue tossing treats, one at a time, and slowly move closer to the item.
 As they stay engaged chasing tossed treats, slowly remove the item.
-Then you have the option to either give the item back to them or put it away.
-This way you're not drawing attention to the fact you're taking the thing from your puppy.
+Then you can either give the item back to them or put it away.
+This way, you're not drawing attention to the fact that you're taking the thing from your puppy.
 See how it's done in this video:

 Should You Hand Feed Your Puppy to Prevent Resource Guarding?